The Bridge of San Luis Rey (1929 film)

-The Bridge of San Luis Rey (1929) is a sound part-talkie film released by Metro-Goldwyn-Mayer.
+The Bridge of San Luis Rey is a 1929 American sound part-talkie film released by Metro-Goldwyn-Mayer.
 The film was directed by Charles Brabin and starred Lili Damita and Don Alvarado.
 In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
 The sound was recorded via the Western Electric sound-on-film process.

 The film closely follows the bestselling 1927 Thornton Wilder novel of the same name and won the second Academy Award for Best Art Direction.